The school day at Moama Anglican Grammar begins at 8.50 am, with students required to be in attendance for roll marking, and finishes at 3.05 pm.

 - Absence from co-curricular activities: Should a student be unable to attend such an activity, training or practice, they are to obtain leave from the teacher concerned, giving as much notice as possible.

-Absence not owing to sickness: Should a parent require a student to keep a special appointment that would interfere with school work or a co-curricula activity, a written request is required.
+Absence not owing to sickness: Should a parent require a student to keep a special appointment that would interfere with school work or a co-curricular activity, a written request is required.
 Such an application, however, does not warrant the assumption that permission will be granted.

 Absence owing to sickness: If not already provided, written notification (absence note is acceptable) upon your child’s return to School together with any relevant medical certificates.

-Students who arrive late are required to report to either the Primary or Secondary the School Offices to sign in the Student Late Arrival Register.
+Students who arrive late are required to report to either the Primary or Secondary School Offices to sign in at the Student Late Arrival Register.
 Unexplained or regular lateness will result in disciplinary action.